Operational guide and checklist

 Whether an event is taking place indoors or outdoors:

 Generally there is a lower risk of transmission when outdoors compared to when indoors.
 This is likely to have an impact on what mitigation measures are appropriate.
+For example, ventilation is particularly important to consider for indoor events.
+The Scottish Government has published guidance on ventilation.

 In order for an event to take place, event organisers should ensure that capacity of attendees has been calculated to allow 2 metres physical distancing at all times.
 This will be affected by the layout of the venue.
 For some events, more space may be needed for queuing, internally and externally.
 The event footprint may need to be very different.
 Pinch points such as entry, exit, stairs, escalators, vomitories, toilets and refreshment areas should be considered to ensure distancing can be maintained.
 For some venues this may mean closing roads or pavements which will require discussion with the local authority.
 The time taken to enter the venue should be considered and built into the communication plan.